-Do you know that you can make your Facebook ads persuasive?
+Did you know that you can use principles of persuasion in Facebook Advertising?

 There’s no magic involved, but actually scientific knowledge.
 Based on the book called “Influence: The Psychology of Persuasion” written by Dr. Robert Cialdini, the decision of an individual can be influenced by these six principles which were reciprocity, commitment/consistency, social proof, authority, liking and scarcity.

-The main objective when implementing these principles is to achieve your marketing goals which can be the following:
+The main objective when implementing these principles in your Facebook Ads is to achieve your marketing goals which can be the following:

 - Get more sales